 Designates any proceeds from a lawsuit initiated by or settlement agreement entered into by the attorney general as state funds subject to appropriation as provided by law.
 Executive and House do not include.
 Senate adds.
-Conference revises Senate section to prohibit proceeds from being expended for either criminal prosecution or litigation unless appropriated by the legislature.

 Sec.
-307. Appropriation of Antitrust Revenue - RETAINED
+307. Appropriation of Antitrust Revenue - DELETED

 Appropriates up to \$250,000 in additional antitrust, securities fraud, consumer protection or class action enforcement revenues, or attorney fees recovered by AG; authorizes unexpended funding, up to \$250,000, to be carried forward; requires information on collected revenue to be made available upon request.
 Executive and House maintain current year language.
 Senate deletes.
-Conference retains current law.

 Sec.
-308. Appropriation of Litigation Expense Reimbursements - REVISED
+308. Appropriation of Litigation Expense Reimbursements - DELETED

 Appropriates up to \$500,000 from litigation expense reimbursements; authorizes unexpended funding, up to \$250,000, to be carried forward.
 Executive and House maintain current year language.
 Senate deletes.
-Conference revises to prohibit revenue collected under this section to be used for either criminal prosecution or litigation.

 Sec.
-314. Lawsuit Settlement Proceeds Fund - RETAINED
+314. Lawsuit Settlement Proceeds Fund - DELETED

 Allows department to use up to \$2.7 million of lawsuit settlement proceeds for associated expenses with Flint Declaration of Emergency due to drinking water contamination; requires quarterly expenditure report detailing how funds related to Flint Declaration of Emergency were spent by case, purpose, hourly rate of retained attorney, and department involved; caps hourly rate of attorneys retained for investigation at \$250 if reporting requirements are not fulfilled.
 Executive and House maintain current year language.
 Senate deletes.
-Conference retains.
 (Governor's signing letter states capping hourly rate of attorney retained for investigation is unenforceable.)

 Sec.
-316. Sexual Assault Kit Testing - REVISED
+316. Sexual Assault Kit Testing - DELETED

 Requires funding to be used to test sexual assault kits statewide in order to eliminate county backlogs, assist with prosecutions and investigations of viable cases, and provide victim services; requires annual report on number of untested kits, a work plan outlining actions to eliminate remaining untested kits, and a work and spending plan outlining anticipated litigation and expenditures resulting from test findings; allows funds to be used for retesting kits for DNA; stipulates funds to be used only for testing if there are remaining untested kits on January 31.
 Executive retains current law.
 House revises to require that appropriated funds not be spent until all existing work project balances for the same purpose are expended.
 Senate deletes.
-Conference concurs with House.